norulshahlam/postgres-tutorial/README.md

 	select uuid_generate_v4();

-### Add new table
+### Drop this 2 exisiting tables as we will be using another version of this 2 tables in car-person-uuid.sql

 	drop table car;
 	drop table person;

+### Read this sql file to create new tables and insert data

 	\i car-person-uuid.sql

-### Copy your SQL file into your Docker environment

-Make sure file is in current directory

-	docker cp car-person-uuid.sql bebbbff75bfd:/car-person-uuid.sql

-Test if table and data inserted
+### Test if table is created and data inserted

 	select * from car;
 	select * from person;

-Now we set 2 cars to 2 person
+Now we assign 2 cars to 2 person

 	update person set car_uid = 'b571d6b0-ac1c-46cd-b717-a46f0186990d' where person_uid='27a9e026-9662-4b4f-8073-8cac0abda62e';
 	update person set car_uid = 'b571d6b0-ac1c-46cd-b717-a46f0186990d' where person_uid='27a9e026-9662-4b4f-8073-8cac0abda62e';